FAQ

 Lorien is not only for nerdy brides that want to have a Dungeons and Dragons themed wedding (though that’s amazing and please do this if you’re into DND).
 Lorien is a place for anyone and everyone who just wants to feel comfortable expressing themselves, and in no way pressured when shopping for their bridal wear.

-Two of our designers work with custom sizes (they do not have a size chart, they go off of your own measurements) but the other three, as well as most large-scale designers, have their own size chart that your stylist will go over with you to help you choose the best size.
-They’ll suggest a size for you, but the decision on what size to order is ultimately yours.
+Each designer has their own size chart that your stylist will go over with you to help you choose the best size.
+They’ll suggest a size for you, after taking into consideration the gown's shape and structure and fabric, but the decision on what size to order is ultimately yours.

 Don’t worry, our stylists are very well versed in bridal sizing and can walk you through it all with ease.